About the Graduate Diploma in Design

 Finally, this diploma can be structured to accommodate the Certificate of Completion in Business and Entrepreneurship from the Conrad School of Business and Entrepreneurship in addition to the Graduate Diploma in Design – a powerful educational experience and practical preparation for our modern world.

 The Graduate Diploma in Design (GDip Design) starts in the Fall term only with ME680 Advanced Design Engineering, and is followed by ME681 Advanced Design Engineering – Design Project 1 and ME682 Advanced Design Engineering – Design Project 2.
 Admission into these courses requires permission of the instructor and follows an admission process described below.
-A candidate may submit an application for admission at any time.

 The candidate may be invited for an interview with the course instructor.
 The interview will consist of a one-on-one review of the candidate’s background, knowledge and design project experience.
 A design aptitude test may be administered before, during or after the interview.
 The student will have an opportunity to ask questions about the GDip Design at this time.
 Remote interviews can be scheduled upon the request of the applicant.

+Admission into the diploma is also contingent on applicants successfully completing ME680.
 Students who are not successful will be notified as such and will be encouraged to continue to develop experience and expertise in developing a design project portfolio of projects.

 - GDD (non coop/coop) - Fall term course add/drop deadline